openstack-archive/cookbook-openstack-common/README.md

 Description
 ===========

-Cookbook containing common setup recipes and attributes that describe an OpenStack deployment.
+This cookbook provides common setup recipes, helper methods and attributes that describe an OpenStack deployment as part of the OpenStack reference deployment Chef for OpenStack.

 Requirements
 ============